PWMU/pwmu.github.io/Cookbook.md

 There will still be over 4500 copies of the Cookbook in stock so plenty will be available for others wishing to purchase them.
 The publisher will give a 35% discount for church groups when orders and payment are made together.

 <div markdown="1" id="cookbooks">
->## Sample recipe from p 35
+## Sample recipe from p 35

->
->(used with permission)
+(used with permission)

->
->
->Here's something to warm you up on a cold winter's day!
+Here's something to warm you up on a cold winter's day!

->
->Corn and Bacon Chowder (serves 4)
+Corn and Bacon Chowder (serves 4)

->
->- 3 rashers bacon
+- 3 rashers bacon
->- 2 1/2 cups (625 ml) milk
+- 2 1/2 cups (625 ml) milk
->- 1 small onion, finely sliced
+- 1 small onion, finely sliced
->- 1/2 cup (50g) diced celery
+- 1/2 cup (50g) diced celery
->- 1 potato, peeled and diced
+- 1 potato, peeled and diced
->- 1 x 420g can sweet corn kernels
+- 1 x 420g can sweet corn kernels

->
->- 1 cup (250 ml) hot water
+- 1 cup (250 ml) hot water
->- pinch of cayenne pepper
+- pinch of cayenne pepper
->- 1 tablespoon butter
+- 1 tablespoon butter
->- salt to taste
+- salt to taste
->- 1 tablespoon flour
+- 1 tablespoon flour
->- 1 tablespoon chopped parsley
+- 1 tablespoon chopped parsley

->
->1.
-Chop bacon and saute in a large, heavy-based pan.
+1. Chop bacon and saute in a large, heavy-based pan.
 Remove from pan.
->2.
-Add onion and cook until soft, not brown.
+2. Add onion and cook until soft, not brown.
 Add diced potato and hot water and simmer for 10 minutes.
->3.
-In another pan make white sauce from butter, flour and milk (see p.
+3. In another pan make white sauce from butter, flour and milk (see p.
 48).
->4.
-Add white sauce, celery and sweet corn to potato mixture and simmer for 15 minutes - as this is a very >thick soup it should be stirred frequently to prevent sticking.
+4. Add white sauce, celery and sweet corn to potato mixture and simmer for 15 minutes - as this is a very thick soup it should be stirred frequently to prevent sticking.
->5.
-Add cayenne and salt to taste.
+5. Add cayenne and salt to taste.
->6.
-To serve, sprinkle bacon and parsley on top.>
+6. To serve, sprinkle bacon and parsley on top.

 </div>